junkbyte/flash-console/doc/ReadMe.txt

   * Removed tracingPriorty, prefixChannelNames, tracingChannels
   * Removed Cc.filterText and Cc.filterRegExp - use /filter in interface
   * Removed Cc.gc() - use memoryMonitor - G button in interface.
+  * Fixed bug with not being able to access array indexes.
+  * Fixed bug with not sending too many log lines in remoting.

 ===2.35===
   * Removed /strong AND C.strongRef.
 Must now use /savestrong individually.